Little Richard: Drug use

 During his initial heyday in the 1950s rock and roll scene, Richard was a teetotaler abstaining from alcohol, cigarettes, and drugs.
 Richard often fined bandmates for drug and alcohol use during this era.
-By the mid-1960s, however, Richard began drinking heavy amounts of alcohol and smoking cigarettes and marijuana.
+By the mid-1960s, however, Richard began drinking heavily and smoking cigarettes and marijuana.
 By 1972, he had developed an addiction to cocaine.
 He later lamented that period, "They should have called me Lil Cocaine, I was sniffing so much of that stuff!"
 By 1975, he had developed addictions to both heroin and PCP, otherwise known as "angel dust".
-His drug and alcohol use began to affect his professional career and personal life.
+His drug and alcohol use began to affect his career and personal life.
 "I lost my reasoning", he later recalled.

 Of his cocaine addiction, he said that he did whatever he could to use cocaine.
 Richard admitted that his addictions to cocaine, PCP and heroin were costing him as much as $1,000 a day.
 In 1977, longtime friend Larry Williams once showed up with a gun and threatened to kill him for failing to pay his drug debt.
 Richard said that this was the most fearful moment of his life; Williams' own drug addiction made him wildly unpredictable.
-Richard did acknowledge that he and Williams were "very close friends" and when reminiscing of the drug-fueled clash, he recalled thinking "I knew he loved me—I hoped he did!"
+Richard acknowledged that he and Williams were "very close friends" and when reminiscing of the drug-fueled clash, he recalled thinking "I knew he loved me—I hoped he did!"
 Within that same year, Richard had several devastating personal experiences, including his brother Tony's death of a heart attack, the accidental shooting of his nephew whom he loved like a son, and the murder of two close personal friends – one a valet at "the heroin man's house."
 These experiences convinced the singer to give up drugs and alcohol, along with rock and roll, and return to the ministry.